Procedural Knowledge Learning¶

 Over-specialization and Over-generalization¶

-Explanation-based chunking was pursued to address the main limitation of traditional chunking: over-specialized rules that were very specific and could not be applied to many other situations.
-Specifically, EBC’s identity-based variablization and constraint tracking/enforcement has eliminated the core source of this issue.
+Explanation-based behavior summarization was pursued to address the main limitation of traditional chunking: over-specialized rules that were very specific and could not be applied to many other situations.
+Specifically, EBBS’s identity-based variablization and constraint tracking/enforcement has eliminated the core source of this issue.

 While over-specialization may no longer be a common problem, it is still possible to get over-general rules.
 Several of the sources of correctness issues listed in the next section can produce over-general rules in certain situations.